Dealing with a Past Abortion

 My traumatic experience left swollen seeds of bitterness in my heart

-for the clinic, the doctor, the father of the baby, my friend that “helped,” and my parents who never even knew.
+for everyone involved, even my parents who never knew.
 I was especially angry

 with my “true love” who had left my life a year prior.
 If he hadn’t